|

 After a dry landing at Suarez Point,

-you'll learn more about the lava terrain while crossing the inactive
+you will learn more about the lava terrain while crossing the inactive

 lava fields.
 As soon as you step foot on this island,